anhtu-pham/Parking-Navigation-System/README.md

 ## Project Constraints:
 1. This project will not account for vibrations and shaking captured in camera images caused by bad weather conditions.
-2. This project will detect parking spots for medium cars as the exemplification of an arbitrary car.
-3. With the allowed duration, we develop fundamental functionalities with a simple user interface to guarantee the system’s deployability.
+2. With the allowed duration, we develop fundamental functionalities with a simple user interface to guarantee the system’s deployability.
 However, we still allow for more advanced features to be integrated into the project in the future.

 ## Hardware and Software Resources